 There’s an undeniable economic downturn happening in 2022.
 There have been significant changes in capital markets, and business valuations.
-This article aims to gently place a hand on why hyper-growth startups should cut on SaaS spending to not only survive but thrive in today's financial landscape.

 The decline in tech stocks is cascading into the startup world.
 As valuations take a downturn, investors are changing their focus from growth at all costs to profitability.

 Public markets are facing a recession in the first quarter of 2022.
 The blue chips are down by 18%, and the tech-heavy Nasdaq Composite has fallen by over 32%.
 The finance gurus have already sounded an alarm bell that predicts a great recession to most likely happen by the end of 2023 or 2024.

 As inflation is out of control, the SaaS valuation for giant public companies is declining.

 The reasons for the economic downturn include post-pandemic inflation, stock market crash, and a geopolitical crisis.

 “Coinbase has dropped to 11.6 billion this year compared to 54 billion last year”

 To balance the economic recession and thrive during the downturn, Netflix, Coinbase Inc, and 24 other companies are taking measures to cut SaaS costs in 2022.